tsikov/vcr/README.md

 To run the tests run `(asdf:test-system :vcr)`.

-## Contribution
+## Issues / Contribution

-To contribute open an issue or make a PR.
+If you have issues - open a github issue or contact me at `tsikov AT gmail DOT com` If you want to contribute - open an issue or make a PR.
 Thanks!